Sir Nathaniel Johnson's

 About the same time Philip Ludwell, a gentleman from Virginia, being appointed governor of Carolina, arrived in the province.
 Sir Nathaniel Johnson, who had been general of the Leeward Islands in the reign of King James, being created a Cassique of Carolina, after the Revolution retired to that country, and took his seat as a member of the Executive Council.

-In 1702, Sir Nathaniel Johnson received a commission from John Grenville, 1st Baron of Granville of Potheride and Palatine over the Lords Proprietors, investing him with the government of Carolina, to which office a salary of two hundred pounds was annexed, to be paid annually by the Receiver General of the colony.
+On June 18,1702, Sir Nathaniel Johnson received a commission from John Grenville, 1st Baron of Granville of Potheride and Palatine over the Lords Proprietors, investing him with the government of Carolina, to which office a salary of two hundred pounds was annexed, to be paid annually by the Receiver General of the colony.
 This gentleman had not only been bred a soldier from his youth, but had been also a member of the House of Commons, and was well qualified for the trust.

 But it being suspected that he was no friend to the Revolution, the Lords Proprietors could not obtain her majesty's [Queen Anne] approbation of him, but on the following terms: That he qualify himself for the office in such a manner as the laws of England required; that he give security for his observing the laws of trade and navigation, and obey such instructions as should be sent out from time to time by her majesty; and the Lords Commissioners of trade and plantations were ordered to take care that good and sufficient security be given by him.

-Sir Nathaniel Johnson looked upon Dissenters of every denomination as enemies to the constitutions of both church and state, and therefore, to subvert their power and influence, or compel them to uniformity of sentiment, another bill was brought into the Commons House of Assembly, framed in such a manner as to exclude them entirely from the house of representatives.
+Sir Nathaniel Johnson looked upon Dissenters of every denomination as enemies to the constitutions of both church and state, and therefore, to subvert their power and influence, or compel them to uniformity of sentiment, another bill was brought into the Commons House of Assembly, framed in such a manner as to exclude them entirely from this house of representatives.

-This bill required every man who should hereafter be chosen a member of the Commons House of Assembly, to take the oaths and subscribe the declaration appointed by it, to conform to the religion and worship of the church of England, and to receive the sacrament of our Lord's Supper, according to the rites and usage of that church; a qualification which Dissenters considered as having a manifest tendency to rob them of all their civil rights or religious liberties.
+This bill required every man who should hereafter be chosen a member of the Commons House of Assembly, to take the oaths and subscribe the declaration appointed by it, to conform to the religion and worship of the Church of England, and to receive the sacrament of our Lord's Supper, according to the rites and usage of that church; a qualification which Dissenters considered as having a manifest tendency to rob them of all their civil rights or religious liberties.

 To carry this bill through the house, all the art and influence of the governor and his party were requisite.
-In the lower house it passed by a majority of one vote, and in the upper house Landgrave Joseph Morton was refused liberty to enter his protest against it.
+In the lower house it passed by a majority of one vote, and in the upper house Landgrave Joseph Morton (and former governor) was refused liberty to enter his protest against it.
 At this juncture no bill could have been framed more inconsistent with the rights and privileges of the freemen, and more pernicious to the interest and prosperity of the country.

 Dissenters, who were a numerous and powerful body of the people, were highly offended, and raised a great outcry against it.
 Seeing themselves reduced to the necessity of receiving laws from men whose principles of civil and ecclesiastical government they abhorred, and subjected to greater hardships than they suffered in England, many had formed resolutions of abandoning the colony.